IntelLabs/kAFL/docs/source/reference/fuzzer_configuration.md

 :::{note}
 Default: `None`

-Command-line: `--input`
+Command-line: `--input <path>`
 :::

 ### `ip0-1-2-3`

-IP ranges to be used as filter inputs for Intel PT.
+Set the IP filter ranges (code ranges) to be used with Intel PT.
+The filter ranges may also be set by the agent using the (`RANGE_SUBMIT` hypercall)[hypercall_api.md].

-If `ip0` is not set, PT tracing will be disabled and kAFL will turn into a blind fuzzer.
+Not setting a IP filter region is currently not supported.

 :::{note}
 Default: `None`